What is Ear Infection?

 Prescription medications, such as antibiotics or antivirals to treat bacterial or viral infections, steroids to reduce swelling and inflammation or antinausea medications to prevent vomiting and dizziness.

-Some medications may be given as oral pills or liquids, while others may be given as ear drops.
+Some medications may be given as oral pills or liquids, while others may be given as ear drops for infection.

 Surgery